 - Customize the user experience: Use data your system has stored to pre-fill the OAuth sign in/registration screen.
 You can also include state parameters to identify the user in your system.

 - Sign users out of ORCID before they connect their iDs: To help ensure that no iDs are incorrectly linked.

-- Provide an option for users to remove their ORCID iD and data from your system: In rare cases, a user may connect the wrong ORCID iD.
+- Provide an option for users to remove their ORCID iD and data from your system: In rare cases, a user may wish to remove their iD from your system, or they may have connected the wrong ORCID iD.

 - Use the access token to check for existing permissions: Once you have received permissions from the user once, you should not need to request them again.

 - Update added items when corrections are needed using the item’s unique put code.

 - Follow ORCID branding guidelines